Simratt/Assasin/README.md

-# Assasin
+# Assassin
-An AI Discord bot that hosts a game of assasin
+An AI Discord bot that hosts a game of assassin